What is a VPN?

 Every VPN provider allows you to install its software on as many devices as you like.
 Most, however, limit how many devices you can use at the same time with a single account.
 We refer to the number of devices a VPN allows you to use at once as the number of "simultaneous connections" it permits.

 The majority of VPN services offer iOS VPN apps as well as VPNs for Android users, however, it may be difficult to find support for less popular mobile operating systems.
-When it comes to computer clients, most VPN services support Windows and Mac users, but Linux VPN clients can be more difficult to find.
+When it comes to computer clients, most VPN services support Windows and Mac users, but Linux VPN clients can be more difficult to find, with most only offering command-line options rather than full GUI clients.

 Can I get a free VPN?

 For a long time, it was something of a truism that "if you don't pay for a product then you are the product".
-At best you could use a very limited free service that was little more than a taster for a paid-for service that might actually want to use.
+At best, you could use a limited free service that was little more than a taster for a paid-for service you might actually want to use.

 Does a VPN make me safe?